 - water, you'll need water for rinsing, soaking and cooking the beans

 - 2 teaspoons dried oregano

-- 3 cloves garlic -minced
+- 3 cloves garlic, minced

 - 2 bay leaves

-- 1/2 tablespoon chipotle powder
+- ½ tablespoon ground chipotle chili pepper

 - 2 teaspoons smoked paprika

 - 3 tablespoons tomato paste